 A vital part of the project is working with and consulting local communities, businesses and organisations.
 Your views are important.
-At various points in the project there will be public consultations, providing everyone with a chance to have their say.
+At various points in the project there have been public consultations, providing everyone with a chance to have their say.
 We will also be meeting with communities and businesses throughout the process.

-In addition, we have formed a Business and Community Advisory Group to support the project.
+In addition, a Business and Community Advisory Group were formed to support the project.

 Details of forthcoming public consultations can be found here.

-As part of the 2017 consultation events where held with the public and with specific stakeholders.
+The 2017 consultation events were held with the public and with specific stakeholders.
 To view the presentations please click on the links:

 Welcome and flooding from the sea presentation - Sharon Bleese (Project Manager, Coastal Partnership East), and Ben Purkiss (Ch2M)